-Before building a split testing plan, it’s also better to conduct thorough research to understand the current performance of the page or element you’re planning to test.
+Before building a split-testing plan, it’s better to conduct thorough research to understand the current performance of the page or element you’re planning to test.
 Collect all the relevant data using qualitative and quantitative data gathering tools around the test elements.

 Make keen observations around the gathered data and draw user insights to draft a data-backed hypothesis.
 Use the below-given hypothesis creation formula to write a good, thorough hypothesis.
 You must also test your hypothesis against various parameters, such as impact, confidence, and ease.
 Impact means the likeliness of your test to affect your key metrics positively.
-Confidence means how confident you are about your test’s winnings.
-Moreover, ease refers to how difficult or easy it will be to implement the hypothesis’s changes and run the test.
+Confidence is your belief in the hypothesis proving true.
+Ease refers to how difficult or easy it will be to implement the changes and run the test.

 After drafting a data-backed hypothesis, create variations.
-Use VWO Editor to create variations that you wish to test against the original version.
+With VWO’s powerful Visual Editor it is quick and easy to create variations that you wish to test against the original version.
 A variation is another version of your original or current version with changes that you want to test.

 Run the test

 Once you’ve locked variations that you want to test, set up the test.
-Refer to our guide, how to create a test in VWO to quickly understand the process.
-Once done, kick off the test and wait for the stipulated time for the test to reach statistical significance.
+Kick off the test and wait for the stipulated time for the test to reach statistical significance.
 Please note that no matter what kind of test you run, let it complete its due course.
 If you stop the test in between, the chances of getting the wrong results will surely increase.

 Result analysis and deployment

 This is the step to analyze the results of the test.
 See if your variations have shown an uplift in the key metrics.
 In case your variation wins, implement the changes.
-Meanwhile, if your test loses, use the data to learn about your mistakes and make amendments.
+Meanwhile, if your test loses, use the data to learn and make amendments to your future experiments.